 Well, management finally noticed; Tenzin had to use that time.
 So, after ten years of non-stop work, he agreed it was time for a little break.

-But, while wildly enjoyable, this vacation to parts of Asia like Singapore, Malaysia, and Tokyo, was more of an education than vacation.
+But, while wildly enjoyable, this vacation to parts of Asia like Singapore, Malaysia, and Tokyo, was more of an education than a holiday.
 Each hotel and bar sold an experience to the customer.
 From the smiles greeting customers to the artfully crafted garnishes, Tenzin returned to the U.S. with a new perspective on hospitality.
-He already knew how the U.S. did it, now he knew how the tourism industry handled hospitality.
+He already knew how the U.S. did it, and now he knew how the tourism industry handled hospitality.